SantosJGND/Galaxy_KDE_classifier/Downstream_functions/README.md

 ### script: Gen_distances_Layers.py

-The script *Gen_distances_Layers.py* adds another layer of information to the analysis conducted through the targeted analysis of cluster membership provided by *targeted_analysis.py*.
+The script *Gen_distances_Layers.py* adds another layer of information to the targeted analysis of cluster membership provided by *targeted_analysis.py*.
 The user inputs the coordinates file output of the targeted analysis and indicates which cluster group to focus on.
 Local genomic windows are queried by cluster queried.
 Local haplotypes assigned to queried cluster are identified by maximum *p*-value.
 Centroid of target haplotypes is calculated in PCA feature space.
-Centroid of reference accessions in `ref` file, excluding target haplotypes.
-Euclidean distances of all accessions to target and reference centroids are calculated.
+Centroid of reference accessions in `ref` file, excluding target haplotypes, is also calculated.
+Euclidean distances of all accessions to target and reference centroids are estimated.

 **Input**
 - *Blocks_profiles*: output of *Galaxy_KDE.py*